Kafkamorph/DOA-Mapper/README.md

 I could have just made more accounts, but they were determined to ban me for a bunch of reasons who are pathetic:
 "encouraging users to break TOS" when, in fact, it's them who are not doing their job.

-So here is my gift.
+So here is my gift to the community.
 I might map a couple of realms and post them free for all.
 But I surely won't map all (almost 400) realms, to here is the source.
 Fork it, and make those bastards pay for being rude and greedy.
 Or leave the game if you can't install this and feel you're ad a disadvantage.
 If you can't install it and your enemies can, you sure are.